Quick Deposit Guide

 Step 3 - Upload files

-An ADA archivist will set up a deposit shell on the ADA Deposit Dataverse site for you.
 Please upload your data files and supporting documentation files to this site.
-Other secure file sharing solutions are possible, however, this should be discussed with the ADA first.
-For security reason do not send data files by email.
+Alternative file sharing services can be used by prior arrangement with ADA.
+For security reasons, please do not send data files by email.

 Step 4 - Provide metadata

 Good metadata is essential for findability and reusability of data.
 Please fill in as many metadata fields as you can in the provided deposit shell (where you uploaded your data).
-If you are unsure about what information to provide in a given field, please contact the ADA for guidance.
+Navigate to the Metadata tab, and click ‘Add + Edit Metadata’ to edit the fields.

 Step 5 - License and Access conditions